-Just listen to Tommy Hodson and Eddie Fuller talk about the game in a story titled “After 15 Years, LSU-Auburn Game Still An Earthshaking Experience” (note the implications: they “experienced” the earth shaking that night) written for the LSU Highlights website in 2003 (emphasis added):
+Just listen to Tommy Hodson and Eddie Fuller talk about the game in a story titled “After 15 Years, LSU-Auburn Game Still An Earthshaking Experience”—the implication being that they actually “experienced” the earth shaking that night—written for the LSU Highlights website in 2003 (emphasis added):

 It is the stuff of legend…

 Today, Hodson and Fuller say that after 15 years, the 1988 LSU-Auburn game is still an earthshaking experience.
 In fact, both say the famous play is even bigger now than it was then, since it has taken on a life of its own as part of LSU folklore.

 “Initially, I didn’t believe it,” Fuller recalled of first hearing that the crowd noise registered on the seismograph.
 “I think it took a couple of years for it to sink in.
 It never dawned on me how big that play was here until years later, when I came back to LSU.”

 Fuller said he first began to realize how amazing the “earthquake” game was when he saw it featured in a Ripley’s Believe It or Not Museum in the early 1990s.
 “I was going through this Ripley’s museum in Niagara Falls, and I looked up and there it was!” he laughed.